Jones-Hill House: History

 Cole Field House was the host site of the NCAA basketball tournament East Region finals in 1962, when New York University defeated St. John's in the regional final, 94–85.
-The NCAA Tournament Final Four was first hosted at the facility in 1966 and featured the Duke Blue Devils, Kentucky Wildcats, Texas Western (now UTEP Miners), and Utah Utes.
+The NCAA Final Four was first hosted at the facility in 1966 and featured the Duke Blue Devils, Kentucky Wildcats, Texas Western (now UTEP Miners), and Utah Utes.
 Texas Western (which started all black players) upset Kentucky's all-white team 72–65 before 14,253 spectators.
-Future Hall of Fame head men's basketball coach Gary Williams, then a student, attended the game.
-Cole Field House also hosted the 1970 NCAA Final Four.
-In 1991, Cole was the site of the first-ever upset of an NCAA Tournament No. 2-seed at the hands of a No. 15-seed, as Richmond defeated heavily favored Syracuse, 73–69.
+Future hall of fame head coach Gary Williams, then a student, attended the game.
+The Final Four returned four years later in 1970.
+In 1991, Cole was the site of the first-ever upset of an NCAA Tournament No. 2-seed by a No. 15-seed, as Richmond defeated heavily favored Syracuse 73–69.

 Cole Field House is the site of the most upsets of No. 1-ranked men's basketball teams.
 The Terrapins accounted for six of the upsets at Cole, while the other one occurred in the 1966 Final Four where No. 3 Texas Western defeated No. 1 Kentucky.
 The seventh such occurrence was on February 27, 2002, when Maryland defeated No. 1 Duke.
 The venues which hosted the second- and third-most No. 1 upsets are Notre Dame's Joyce Athletics & Convention Center (six) and Oklahoma's Lloyd Noble Center (five), respectively.